Position

 Qualifications

-• High school diploma or equivalent; additional technical training or certification in cleanroom technology is a plus.
+• High school diploma or equivalent; additional technical training or certification in cleanroom technology is preferred.

-• Strong understanding of contamination control principles and practices.
+• Strong understanding of cleanroom principles, contamination control, and environmental monitoring.

-• Ability to operate and maintain cleanroom equipment and systems.
+• Ability to read and interpret technical documents and specifications.

 Is becoming a Cleanroom Technician a good career path?